Crawford's gray shrew: Shelter

 Crawford's gray shrew, unlike most shrews, do not have access to an abundant water supply.
 To conserve the little water that shrews do absorb, they find shelter to protect them from the harsh external temperatures.
 Crawford's gray shrew does not construct its own burrows or use the ones made by other animals.
 Instead, it builds small nests in pack rat houses or under dead agaves.

 Lifespan

-Even with all of these adaptations to help it survive in the harsh environment of the desert, Crawford gray shrew only lives for a relatively short period (about a year or so in the wild).
+Even with all of these adaptations to help it survive in the harsh environment of the desert, Crawford's gray shrew only lives for a relatively short period (about a year or so in the wild).
 Since it hunts at night, Crawford's gray shrew is susceptible to nocturnal hunters, such as snakes and owls.

 As the shrew feeds on insects and intakes more food than their body mass within a short period, when deprived of food, the gray shrew will starve to death in hours.